Health Care Providers

 - Frees staff from the administrative burdens associated with filing, updating and retrieving directive documents.

-- The Registry can be integrated into your electronic medical record system or can be a separate application on your system.
+- The Registry can be integrated into your electronic medical record system or can be a separate application on your system utilizing the most recent version of the FHIR standard.

 The Registry offers a comprehensive program that allows storage and retrieval of ALL advance directives at your facility…even those already on file in your record room.